reactjs/react.dev/content/docs/reference-profiler.md

 Timestamp when React began rendering the current update.
 * **`commitTime: number`** -
 Timestamp when React committed the current update.
-This value is shared between all `Profiler`s in a commit, enabling them to be grouped if desirable.
+This value is shared between all profilers in a commit, enabling them to be grouped if desirable.
 * **`interactions: Set`** -
 Set of ["interactions"](http://fb.me/react-interaction-tracing) that were being traced the update was scheduled (e.g. when `render` or `setState` were called).